Hoscar

 Hoscar is a small village in Lancashire, England.
 It is located 1¼ miles (2 km) east of the larger village of Burscough.

-Etymology
+Toponymy

 The name Hoscar is derived from the Old Norse hross or Old English hors and kjarr (marshland), again from the Old Norse.
 An early recorded form is Horsecarr (1347).

 Geography

 The village is bounded to the north east by the River Douglas, and to the south is the Leeds and Liverpool Canal.
 To the north west is the moss from which the village derives its name.
 Parts of the moss are only 20 feet above sea level.

 Worship

 St Cyprian's Mission Church, built in 1767, is located on Hoscar Moss Road and is open for services.
 It is a mission church for St John the Baptist, Burscough.
 There is also a former Wesleyan Methodist chapel, founded before 1892 that is now a private house, also located on Hoscar Moss Road.